lifeodyssey/RayleighCorrection/README.md

 Additionally, since the floating algae index is one of the most impotant application of Rayleigh corrected reflectance, I added some additional script to produce floating algae index in the inland lake Taihu, China.

-Current Status: Himawari-8
+Current Status: Himawari-8, GK2A

-In Progress: GK2A, MODIS-aqua, HY1/COCTS, Sentinel 3/OLCI, GCOM-C/SGLI,GOCI/COMS
+In Progress: MODIS-aqua, HY1/COCTS, Sentinel 3/OLCI, GCOM-C/SGLI,GOCI/COMS

 Final: Validation with SeaDAS result.

 Looking forward to your email and looking for partners.

+Current problem to do

+1. start from H8 and gk2a raw data

+2. the coordination of h8 and gk2a

+3. Standardization the code